Watermelon: Nutrition Facts, Health Benefits, and Risks

 Feeling dehydrated?
 Grab a couple of cups of watermelon and you are all set.

-Another of watermelon benefits includes blood pressure regulation.
+Another watermelon benefit includes blood pressure regulation.
 This fruit acts as a diuretic and encourages the elimination of excess sodium content.

 Watermelon is also high in potassium which prevents increases in blood pressure.
 By regulating sodium and supplementing potassium, this fruit regulates blood pressure and in effect maintains your heart health.
 In addition, the lycopene content also helps in maintaining your heart health.

 Watermelon is rich in carotenoid, an antioxidant powerhouse that plays a crucial role in maintaining heart health and regulating blood pressure.
 It also contains a host of other antioxidants such as flavonoids and triterpenoids.

 All these antioxidants work together in bringing down a component known as CRP or C Reactive Protein, an inflammatory marker.

 4. Encourages weight loss

 We already know that watermelon is extremely low in calories, fats, and proteins.
 As a result, it is a highly recommended fruit for those on a diet to lose weight.
 Since this melon is high in water content, it promotes satiety.
 It also contains a host of nutrients and meets some of the nutritional requirements of your body.